8ta4/extension/README.md

 When the `extension` command is in listen mode, it generates JavaScript code based on changes it detects.
 This code can be used directly or as a reference to modify your `config.js` file.

 > Does this tool have any restrictions on the configuration file's name?
+(Blocked)

 No, the `extension` tool doesn't add any extra rules for the configuration file name beyond what your operating system already requires.

 > If the extension is already installed, will this tool reinstall it?
+(Blocked)

 No, it won't reinstall an extension that's already there.
 If you provide a configuration script, it will only apply the script to the existing extension.